venkat-sia/techdocuments/KB/notification_serv.md

   - The delay action awaits a specified amount of time before moving on to trigger the following steps of the workflow.
   - Example
-    - After the user signs up and connects to a store, the system schedules a one-day delay notification for the user to remind him to login to check the insights and recos
+    - After the user signs up and connects to a store, the system schedules a one-day delay notification for the user to remind him to log in to check the insights and recos
   - https://docs.novu.co/platform/delay/#scheduled-delay

 ## Requirement 3 - Schedule Delayed Notifications

   -   The scheduled delay action needs to be cancelled
     - Example
-      - User logs in 2 hours after the signup and connects and checks the workspace ,then it is not required to send the login-reminder
+      - User logs in 2 hours after the signup and connects and checks the workspace, then it is not required to send the login-reminder
   -   https://docs.novu.co/api/cancel-triggered-event/

 Novu Pricing
 ---
   - Self-hosted
     - it is an open source
-    - if we deploy the components in our cloud VMs or ,Kubernetes, then no charge
+    - if we deploy the components in our cloud VMs, Kubernetes, then no charge
         <img width="904" alt="image" src="https://github.com/venkat-sia/techdocuments/assets/79962203/0852b227-6a4f-4227-a86d-a59c9979fcfa">
+    - We already hosting and running https://cube.dev/ (DAO layer) in our VMs and Kubernetes and not the cloud version but there are pros and cons
   - Cloud hosted
-    - the services is hosted and maintained in cloud
+    - the services are hosted and maintained in the cloud
     - we can reach out to sales@novu.co
       <img width="912" alt="image" src="https://github.com/venkat-sia/techdocuments/assets/79962203/aff6b371-fcf7-4413-8671-cab8d23a1645">